soopsman/bl2_loot_tracker/Readme.md

 ﻿## BL2 Loot Tracker

-This app looks for updates to tracker files from the Loot Randomizer mod by Mopioid.
+This app looks for updates to trackers file from the Loot Randomizer mod by Mopioid.

 When a tracker file is changed, a github gist is created for it and kept up to date.